MicrosoftDocs/azure-devops-docs/docs/work/track/add-tags-to-work-items.md

 You can bulk update work items to add or remove tags.

 >[!NOTE]
-><b>Feature availability: </b>The bulk modify tags feature from the web portal is available from Team Services and TFS 2017 or later versions.
+><b>Feature availability: </b>The bulk modify tags feature from the web portal is available from VSTS and TFS 2017 or later versions.

-- When connecting to Team Services or TFS 2017: Bulk modify tags in the same way as you [bulk modify other fields using the web portal](../backlogs/bulk-modify-work-items.md#tags), or use [Excel](../office/bulk-add-modify-work-items-excel.md).
+- When connecting to VSTS and TFS 2017: Bulk modify tags in the same way as you [bulk modify other fields using the web portal](../backlogs/bulk-modify-work-items.md#tags), or use [Excel](../office/bulk-add-modify-work-items-excel.md).

 	![Edit work items - Add tags](_img/tags-bulk-add.png)